 Tauranga’s Art Gallery hosts an impressive array of interactive art exhibitions which appeal to youngsters.
 Street art, light installations, virtual reality, sensory experiences and augmented reality are just some of the highlights in the past year alone.
 Art isn’t just for looking at – this gallery is dedicated to art that people can touch, feel, Instagram, play, listen to and smell.
 The large-scale street art murals that are scattered around Tauranga’s CBD are also fun to discover while out and about with your kids.
 Check out some of the art maps on our website for a street art scavenger hunt.

 Te Puna Quarry Park

-This disused quarry is now a world class park which offers plenty of secret trails through the bush and fun discoveries around every corner.
+The Te Puna Quarry Park was a disused quarry but is now a world-class park that offers plenty of secret trails through the bush and fun discoveries around every corner.
 Your kids will love exploring and climbing over the old quarry machinery, the wooden log train and down the spine of the scaly dragon.
 You’ll find a huge wooden xylophone and metal tubes dangling among the trees for making musical tunes, and the butterfly house will mesmerise kids for hours while you watch them hatch from their chrysalises.

 Hit the Beach

 Our best natural asset is a playground for all ages – and our white sandy coastline stretches as far as the eye can see!
 There’s always a beach close by so take your bucket and spade down to the shoreline and start digging.
 Collect shells and driftwood together, and dig pools in the sand for your cherubs to splash in.
 Older kids love to swim, surf and boogie board so slap on the sunscreen and dive right in.
 Pāpāmoa and Ōhope beach are two family favourites because the beach is wide and flat, and the surf is generally calm.